margollo/margollo.github.io/_pages/about.md

 My main interest lies in understanding group rings and how their structure is connected to the group used to define them.
 To do that I use mostly group theory and representation theory (ordinary, modular, p-adic and integral), but also some algebraic combinatorics, ring theory, cohomology and computer algebra.

-<u>News: </u> The next edition of [Groups in Madrid](https://sites.google.com/view/groupsinmadrid/home) will happen from 17th-18th of October.